metabase/metabase/docs/questions/sharing/answers.md

 ---
-title: Saving and editing your questions
+title: Sharing answers
 redirect_from:
   - /docs/latest/users-guide/06-sharing-answers
 ---

-# Saving and editing your questions
+# Sharing answers

 ## How to save a question